 New Pensacola Bay Bridge

-Costing $398.5 million, construction underway through 2019 builds a pair of six-lane bridges across Pensacola Bay.
+Costing $398.5 million, construction underway through mid-2021 builds a pair of six-lane bridges across Pensacola Bay.
 The new spans will be both higher and wider than their predecessors.
-The first span will open with two-way traffic in fall 2018.
-The second span opens the following year, with the addition of a 10 foot wide multi-use path.
+The first span opened with two-way traffic in September 2019.
+The second span opens by 2021, with the addition of a 10 foot wide multi-use path.
 Both bridges will accommodate 12 foot travel lanes with 10 foot shoulders.

 U.S. 98 Business represents the historic routing of U.S. 98 through Downtown Pensacola.
 The route follows Garden Street east from Pace and Navy Boulevards to Alcaniz Street and the stack interchange with Interstate 110.
 Gregory Street (west) and Chase Street (east) encircle Pensacola Bayfront Center between Alcaniz Street and U.S. 98 (Ninth Avenue).